J-1 Visa Waiver for Physicians | Conrad 30, How to Apply, Costs, Jobs

 • Persecution: This means you have proof that you may face persecution based on your race, religion, or political views by some individuals or organizations in your home country.

-• Request by an Interested U.S. Federal Government Agency: This means there is a federal government agency that is interested in your medical skills in the U.S. and your absence from the U.S. may affect their project or research.
+• Request by an Interested U.S. Federal Government Agency: This means there is a federal government agency that is interested in your medical skills in the U.S., and your absence from the U.S. may affect their project or research.

 • Request by a Designated State Public Health Department or its Equivalent: This means there is a medically underserved area in the U.S. where your service is needed.

-While a physician can qualify for a J-1 waiver under any of those bases, the last two last bases are the most common ones granted to physicians.
+While a physician can qualify for a J-1 waiver under any of those bases, the last two bases are the most common ones granted to physicians.

 • The U.S. Department of Health and Human Services (HHS) arranges the health, research, and clinical aspects of the J-1 visa program.
-There are two possible waivers: if research of significant interest to an agency is conducted or if there is a demand for health care services (for the specific skills possessed by the J-1 visa holder) in a designated area.
+There are two possible waivers: if research of significant interest to an agency is conducted, or if there is a demand for health care services (for the specific skills possessed by the J-1 visa holder) in a designated area.

 • The Appalachian Regional Commission (ARC) is available in 13 states: Alabama, Georgia, Kentucky, Maryland, Mississippi, New York, North Carolina, Ohio, Pennsylvania, South Carolina, Tennessee, Virginia, and West Virginia.

-J-1 Visa Waiver for Physicians Requirements:
+J-1 Visa Waiver Physicians Requirements:

 • The doctor must receive a contract from an approved health care facility.
-The health care facility is required to be categorized as a Professional Shortage Area, Medically Under-served Area, or Medically Under-served Population.
+The health care facility is required to be categorized as a Professional Shortage Area, Medically Underserved Area, or Medically Underserved Population.

 • The doctor is obligated to receive a “no objection” letter from the government of his/her home country.
 (Applicable only if the government is financially supporting the J-1 vsa holder)

-• The doctor must consent to begin employment with the health care facility, within 90 days of receipt of the two-year waiver.
+• The doctor must consent to begin employment with the health care facility within 90 days of receipt of the two-year waiver.
 The initial day of employment cannot start on the expiration of the J-1 visa.

 What is the Conrad 30 Waiver Program?